landonwjohnson/TypeScript-The-Complete-Developers-Guide-2020/fetchjson/READ_ME.md

 - Typescript can prevent us from adding incompatible values to an array
 - We can get help with 'map', 'forEach', 'reduce' functions
 - Flexible - arrays can still contain multiple different types

+**Where to used typed Arrays?**
+Any time we need to represent a collection of records with some arbitrary sort order

+## Tuples

+Array like structure where each element represents some property of a record